MultiSafepay/docs/content/payments/about-payments/_index.md

 meta_title: 'About payments - MultiSafepay Docs'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."
 logo: '/svgs/General.svg'
+url: '/payments/about/'
-short_description: 'Learn about how MultiSafepay processes payments.'
+short_description: 'About MultiSafepay statuses and surcharges.'
-weight: 10
+weight: 40
 ---